Klaudia Wegschaider

 Yale University

-In my book project, I ask what explains the enfranchisement of emigrants, immigrants, and youth.
-I develop a theory on party positioning that applies across these to-be-enfranchised groups.
-My account draws on extensive archival records from three European case studies.
+My research addresses historical and contemporary electoral reforms in Europe.
+I am currently finishing my book project, which draws on extensive archival records from Austria, Switzerland, and the United Kingdom.
 An earlier version of the manuscript won the Ernst B. Haas Best Dissertation Award by the APSA European Politics and Society section as well as an Honourable Mention for the Best Dissertation Award by the APSA Migration and Citizenship section.
-My book workshop is scheduled for May 2025.
+More information on my ongoing research will follow shortly.

 Interests